Akshaya-Sruti/VOIS_AICTE_Oct2025_PiratlaAkshayaSrutisri/README.md

 ## Overview

 This repository contains project work for the VOIS & AICTE Virtual Internship 2025, led by Piratla Akshaya Srutisri.
 The focus of the internship is on conversational data analysis leveraging Large Language Models (LLMs).
-The repository includes Jupyter notebooks, code scripts, datasets, and documentation relevant to the final project completed as part of the internship.[1]
+The repository includes Jupyter notebooks, code scripts, datasets, and documentation relevant to the final project completed as part of the internship.

 ## About the Project